 Security Testing is a branch of QA that helps make the software systems hack proof.
-It involves identifies vulnerabilities(potential problem areas in the software system), exploiting them through penetration or white hat testing technique and when loop-holes are find, they are worked on.
+It involves identifies vulnerabilities(potential problem areas in the software system), exploiting them through penetration or white hat testing technique and when loop-holes are found, they are worked on.

-Find more information at: Security testing Guide
+Find more information at Security testing Guide

-When I want to check if transfers are hack proof and are directed correctly to the intended recipients and that there are no black spots in the entire process?
+When do I want to check if transfers are hack proof and are directed correctly to the intended recipients and that there are no black spots in the entire process?
 I would perform the transfer while the monitoring for security leaks goes on in parallel.

-Therefore, in effect I am carrying out the exact same steps I would normally do in case of a functional test case.
+Therefore, in effect, I am carrying out the exact same steps I would normally do in case of a functional test case.

 Let’s take a comparative look: